Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 `is_public` must not be a empty string.
 See the patch in https://github.com/omeka/omeka-s/pull/1671.
 This patch is integrated in module only for url, and for call to internal api.

+This fix has been integrated in Omeka v3.1.

 Search api
 ----------